 1. Respect all cultures

-2. Travel to the right places during festivals
+2. Travel to the right places during the festivals

 With so many religions, there are so many festivals, but the real culture feel is witnessed when they are celebrated in the right place.
 Holi, the festival of colours should be celebrated in Vrindavan or Mathura.
 One should experience, Durga Pooja in Kolkata, Onam in Tamil Nadu, Buddhist Hemis festival in Ladakh, Ziro Valley festival in Arunachal Pradesh and the Raan of Kutch, White desert festival in Gujarat.